wp-plugins/active-directory-integration/readme.txt

 == Changelog ==
 = 1.1.2 =
 * ADD: Allow logon of users with domains different from Account Suffix.
 (Issue #0043.
 Feature Request by Greg Fenton.)
 * ADD: Manually sync of locally modified attributes (for example after manipulating the database) back to Active Directory.
 (Issue #0046.
 Feature Request by Bas Ruijters.)
+* FIX: Option AD_Integration_version was not removed from options table on unintall.
+(Issue #0047)

 = 1.1.1 =
 * FIX: Password with special characters not accepted for SyncBack if Global SyncBack User is not used.
 (Issue #0036)